lgruelas/Differential-Evolution/README.md

 ```

 ### Installing
-It's all done, you can just using it.
+It's all done, you can just use it.

 ### Using
-after install, you just need to use
+after install, you just need to use:
 ```
 python graficar.py
 ```
-you might have to use `python3` instead os `python`
+you might have to use `python3` instead of `python`

 ## Built With